Searching for the Best Creperies in Old Town Rennes

 Organic, crispy, inventive, traditional or coming in surprising shapes, crepes in Rennes never fail to satisfy and even surprise the visitor.
-I popped into quite a few crêperies during my visit to Old Town Rennes (at the expense of my waistline).
+During my visit, I popped into quite a few crêperies in Rennes (at the expense of my waistline).
 Let me take you to some of my favourites.

 Place du Champ-Jacquet was famous for its tall, striking half-timbered houses.
 Maybe too tall since they were now leaning to the left in some kind of Alice in Wonderland hallucination.
 How much longer before they collapse?

 La Harpe Noire was a crêperie housed at the bottom of one of those narrow three storey half-timbered buildings, squeezed between two similar ones like old books leaning on a shelf of an antiquarian.
 The crêperie overlooked the little square that spread from the bottom of the stoned-built stairs marking the crêperie’s entrance.